LichangLovesCS/EE106A-Proj/src/image_process/README.md

 ```
 ```

-This opens a webcam interface where you see basically the above photo.
+This opens a webcam or USB camera interface where you see basically the above photo.
 You have 4 things:

 * The 9 center squares.